ldynia/workshop-github-fundamentals/notes.md

 ## Introduction

 ### Who am I?

 Good morning, good afternoon and good evening everyone.
 My name is Lukasz Dynowski and I'm an independent consultant located in Copenhagen, Denmark.
-In my over 10 years of experience I was involved in over 200+.
-I manged to work for a start-up, in academia and for a big organizations working on premise and in the cloud.
-I was doing work of a FullStack Developer, DevOps Engineer, Software Architect and more.
+Having over a decade of experience in IT I was involved in over hundreds of projects.
+I managed to work for a start-up, in academia and for a big organization working on premise and in the cloud.
+I managed to do work as a FullStack Developer, DevOps Engineer, Software Architect and more.
 The closest to my heart though is Backend in its full spectrum that is development and operations.

 ~~### How I'm here~~
 ~~How I arrived here is a story of hard work.
 I was in the winning team for the first ever Architectural Software Kata organized by O'Reilly this allowed me to be connected with correct people.
 I wrote a proposal which resonated with and O'Reilly gave me a creative freedom to create this workshop.~~

 ### About the workshop

 So here I'm with around 10 years of experience with GitHub.
 Although, the title GitHub Fundamentals might sound trivial and well explored, you will be surprise that this workshop encapsulates several decades of software engineering.
 My goal is to show you how to create an open source project, how to contribute to an open source project, demonstrate you DevOps practices by utilizing GitHub actions, teach you how to create a microservice, and finally show you how you can use GitHub as a branding platform, so you can stand out from the crowd.

 ### Important

 If you have any questions that cannot be answered during this workshop then don't be shy to drop me a message on the Linked in or just simply connect with me.
 Furthermore, it's important for us to deliver the best quality workshop, so please leave your feedback, so we can improve on it.

 ~~### Personal Note~~
 ~~On the personal note, I'd like to congratulate you to choose O'Reilly as a learning platform.
 I know that you are the smartest people in the world and I'm scarred because you are the smartest people in the world.~~

 ### Structured

 Structure of this workshop consist of a short presentation and hands on exercises.
 I'm sure that this workshop will be blast for you and for me.
 Without further a do lets start the presentation.

 ## Open Source